Computer Security for Kids — Stay Safe in the Digital World!

 🔐 Weak Passwords

-Easy guesses like "1234" are like having no lock at all.
-Make them strong and unique!
+Easy guesses like "1234" or "password" are like having no lock at all.
+Make them long, random, and unique!

 📧 Suspicious Links

-Clicking bad links can let in "trojans" – sneaky programs pretending to be fun games.
+Clicking bad links can install "trojans" — sneaky programs that pretend to be fun games but steal your data.

 🎨 Activity Time!

-Draw a picture of a "vulnerable" computer with holes, then add "fixes" like patches.
-Show your drawing to family!
+Draw a picture of a "vulnerable" computer with holes in its walls.
+Then add "patches" as fixes.
+Show it to your family!

 Devices include computers, phones, tablets, and even smart toys.
 Here's how to keep them safe: